FilledStacks/flutter-tutorials/README.md

 Please clone and star this repo to stay up to date on changes.

+## Packages by FilledStacks

+[SmartFlare](https://pub.dartlang.org/packages/smart_flare): An extension of the already awesome Flare packages that adds interactive to FlareActors with some more functionality.

+[Responsive Builder](https://pub.dev/packages/responsive_builder): A package that helps you write a readable and maintainable Responsive UI code base.
+Based on the [responsive UI series](https://www.youtube.com/playlist?list=PLQQBiNtFxeyJbOkeKBe_JG36gm1V2629H)

 ## Tutorials

 **031 - Flutter Responsive UI - Part 3** \[ [Video](https://youtu.be/HUSqk0OrR7I) \] \[ [Written](https://www.filledstacks.com/post/a-responsive-ui-architecture-solution-with-provider/) \] - This tutorial goes over the process of adding Provider on top of an existing Responsive UI framework for state management.